-OPTINOSE, INC. Annual Meeting of Stockholders

-June 10, 2020 8:30 AM This proxy is solicited by the Board of Directors
+OPTINOSE, INC. Annual Meeting of Stockholders June 9, 2021 8:30 AM EDT This proxy is solicited by the Board of Directors

-The stockholder(s) hereby appoint(s) Dr. Ramy Mahmoud and Keith A. Goldan, or either of them, as proxies, each with the power to appoint his substitute, and hereby authorize(s) them to represent and to vote, as designated on the reverse side of this ballot, all of the shares of Common Stock of OPTINOSE, INC. that the stockholder(s) is/are entitled to vote at the Annual Meeting of Stockholders to be held at 8:30 AM, EDT on June 10, 2020, at the offices of OptiNose, Inc., 1020 Stony Hill Road, Suite 300, Yardley, PA 19067, and any adjournment or postponement thereof.
-Depending on concerns about the coronavirus (COVID-19) pandemic, OPTINOSE, INC. may hold a Virtual Annual Meeting of Stockholders.
-The determination to hold a Virtual Annual Meeting of Stockholders will be announced in a press release available at www.optinose.com as soon as practicable before the meeting.
-In that event, the Annual Meeting of Stockholders would be conducted solely virtually, on the above date and time, via live audio webcast.
+The stockholder(s) hereby appoint(s) Dr. Ramy Mahmoud and Keith A. Goldan, or either of them, as proxies, each with the power to appoint his substitute, and hereby authorize(s) them to represent and to vote, as designated on the reverse side of this ballot, all of the shares of Common Stock of OPTINOSE, INC. that the stockholder(s) is/are entitled to vote at the Annual Meeting of Stockholders to be held at 8:30 AM, EDT on June 9, 2021, at the offices of OptiNose, Inc., 1020 Stony Hill Road, Suite 300, Yardley, PA 19067, and any adjournment or postponement thereof.